akzhy/nocojs/packages/rollup-plugin/README.md

       // Default dimensions
       width: 12,
-      // height: 12 /* If either height or width is provided, the image will be resized with the aspect ratio preserved */ })
+      // height: 12 /* If either height or width is provided, the image will be resized with the aspect ratio preserved */
+      wrapWithSvg: true, // Whether to wrap the generated preview in an SVG to keep aspect ratio.
+    })
   ]
 };